jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 {Recursion schemes}
-This motivates us to look at the generalisations of folds and unfolds as a set of combinators, called _Recursion Schemes_.
+This motivates us to look at the generalisations of folds and unfolds as a set of combinators, called _recursion schemes_.
 Meijer et al uses the abstract nonsense of category theory to structure the traversing and evaluation of inductive data structures.